bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 9. It is possible to get the address of any variable, no matter it's type.
 10. Function pointers are not covered in this document
 11. The design should discourage their use to only when necessary.
+12. Raw pointers can be used on uninitialized memory.
+13. When copied the address will be copied to the new location.
+This applies for pointer fields in structures.
+14. You can get the address of a field in a structure.
+15. with Raw pointers, you can have internal references: that is a field in a struct is a pointer to another field in the same struct.

 ## Design
 ### Syntax